-Please adhere to the schools whistle blowing policy.
+Please adhere to the schools whistleblowing policy.
+Revised in September 2017

 Whistleblowing Governor: Rachel Curnow

 In the event that you do not feel able to follow the schools whistle blowing policy but remain concerned you must discuss your concerns with an appropriate independent body.
 In this situation you could contact: